Where the Sun Don't Shine: Plot

 As a result of almost capturing Rowan Pope (Joe Morton), he shuts down B613 and orders the killing of his agents.
 Jake (Scott Foley) is almost killed, and finds a kill-card with his face on.
 He warns Huck and Quinn (Katie Lowes), which leads Quinn to warn Charlie (George Newbern).
 However they end up sleeping together, but Quinn finds a kill-card with her face from his pocket, to which she finds out that Charlie was sent to kill her.
 However, after a fight, Charlie admits that he wasn't going to kill her in addition to inform her about his possession of the B613-files belonging to Jake.

 Jake gives Olivia (Kerry Washington) a gun for protection, and goes to a safe-house where he thinks Command might be staying.
 However, when Olivia comes home, Rowan is there waiting for her with a gun.
-Olivia tells him that she wasn't going to leave, as she doesn't want to leave her life behind.
+Olivia tells him that he was never going to leave, as he doesn't want to leave his life behind.
 This makes Rowan furious of her lack of gratitude of the life he has given her.
 Olivia manages to get his gun and points to Rowan and pulls the trigger.
 But the gun isn't loaded, it was only a loyalty test set by Rowan, but Olivia's action makes her father furious and disappointed that his own daughter would try to shoot him.
 Rowan leaves her, claiming that she would miss him if he died.
 Olivia goes to her mother to try to get some information about Rowan, but Maya (Khandi Alexander) tells her to move on, as Olivia is too alike her father and she is too obsessed with finding him.